 Bunya Creative Talent Incubator

-Bunya Productions, supported by Screen Australia’s Enterprise Business and Ideas Program and the South Australian Film Corporation, are seeking Indigenous producers, writers, writer/directors or director/producers with a compelling idea for a web series, TV series or a feature for the Bunya Creative Talent Incubator.
+Under the Centralised banner Bunya Productions, supported by Screen Australia’s Enterprise Business and Ideas Program and the South Australian Film Corporation, presented the Bunya Creative Talent Incubator for Indigenous producers, writers, writer/directors or director/producers with a compelling idea for a web series, TV series or feature.

 Click here to see the list of successful applicants